marandra/de-docker-spark/README.md

 PoC app for analysis of stocks prices.
 Prgrammed in Python, uses *pypark* libraries.

-This project sets up a standalone Spark cluster running one Spark Master and two Spark workers via Docker images.
+This project sets up a standalone Spark cluster running one Spark Master, two Spark workers and a history server, via Docker images.

 The app is also run from a Docker image.